Lift Me Up (Moby song): Background

 Moby has stated that the theme of the song is about the rise of global intolerance and fundamentalism.
 The word "Ama" in the chorus ("lift me up, higher now, Ama"), that was often misheard and vastly misinterpreted, was meant to sound like a name of an unspecific deity.
 According to Moby, it was based on the "ah" sound that commonly appears in the names of God in many languages.

 The female vocal solo in the bridge is performed by singer Shayna Steele.

 Use in media

 In 2005, the song was used in an Italian commercial for Vodafone; and on ITV in the United Kingdom, for the theme of their Formula One coverage from 2006 to 2008.
 As well, the song was featured in the fourteenth episode of the third season of Doctor Who Confidential.
-The song is also featured in 2005 racing video game Asphalt: Urban GT 2 as the soundtrack for the main menu and the trailer of the game.
+The song is also featured in the 2005 racing video game Asphalt: Urban GT 2 as the soundtrack for the main menu and the game's trailer.